Table of Contents

 A histogram shows the distribution of pixels in the spectrum of an image.
 On the bottom axis, the further left you go, the more black the pixels there are, and the more to the right you go the whiter the pixels.
 This histogram above is a combination of Red, Green, and Blue often called RGB, but when processing in programs such as photoshop we can look at the histogram of any image in different colours, so you may have four histograms (one for Red, Green, and Blue and combined RGB.

-How Settings Can Change According to Your Target
+How Astrophotography Settings Change According to Your Target

 Some targets are very bright, such as the Moon or planets like Jupiter or Saturn.
 They require very short exposure time or the details will be completely blown out.
 To photograph these targets we use quick shutter speeds that are fractions of a second.
 In your viewfinder, you can change this setting when aiming at the moon or planets and see how it changes the exposure and brightness of the object.
 To see all the details you need to make the shutter speed quicker and this will reduce the brightness in the live view.